jdswinbank/Comet/docs/appendix/VOEvent-OpenPGP.rst

+.. _app-crypto:

 ======================================
 OpenPGP Signatures, Comet and VOEvents
 ======================================

 This document, originally written in August 2012, provides some background on the implementation of event and signature authentication in Comet.
-It is provided here for historical purposes only: please refer to current documentation for up-to-date information on how to use authentication in Comet.
+It is provided here for historical purposes only: please refer to the :ref:`current documentation <sec-authentication>` for up-to-date information on how to use authentication in Comet.

 Introduction
 ------------